spacepy/spacepy/Doc/source/install_mac.rst

 MacOS Installation
 ******************

+Installation requires a working Python environment.
+The two common ways to achieve this are via :ref:`conda <install_mac_conda>` or via :ref:`MacPorts <install_mac_macports>`.
+We generally recommend conda may if your main focus is running Python; MacPorts may be better if you want to use many of the other open source tools provided in MacPorts. :ref:`Homebrew <install_mac_homebrew>` is also a possibility.

+Binary wheels are provided for both x86_64 (Intel) and 64-bit ARM (Apple Silicon, e.g. M1/M2/M3).
+They will install in any of these environments; most of the details below are to compile from source. x86_64 binaries are built on MacOS 11 (Big Sur) on x86_64 and compiled to work on 10.9 (Mavericks).
+ARM binaries are built on MacOS 12 (Monterey) on M2 and compiled to work on 11 (Big Sur).

+It is *not* recommended to mix environments if building from source, e.g. do not use Python from conda and gcc from Homebrew.

 Unless otherwise noted, the commands in these instructions are run from the MacOS terminal (command line).

-Installation requires a working Python environment and compilers.
-The two common ways to achieve this are via :ref:`conda
-<install_mac_conda>` or via :ref:`MacPorts <install_mac_macports>`.
-We
-generally recommend conda may if your main focus is running Python;
-MacPorts may be better if you want to use many of the other open source tools provided in MacPorts.

-:ref:`Homebrew <install_mac_homebrew>` is also a possibility.

-It is *not* recommended to mix environments, e.g. do not use Python from conda and gcc from Homebrew.

-Binary installers for SpacePy on Mac are in preparation for a future release.

 .. contents::
    :local: